How to Choose the Best Cycling Shorts for Ladies: Fit, Padding, Fabric & More

 Budget tips:

-- Invest in one quality pair over multiple low-end ones
+- Invest in one good pair instead of many cheap ones

 To keep your shorts in great shape: